okhakimov/calc-shell/README.md

-calc-shell.el is a lightweight wrapper script to help you interact with emacs calc.
+calc-shell.el is a lightweight wrapper script to help you to get familiar with emacs calc and simplify interactions with this wonderful program.